Pular720/youlepeng.github.io/content/authors/admin/_index.md

       Responsibilities include:
       - Reviewed literature on religious symbols and identity politics
       - Developed a theoretical framework integrating theories of political theology and identity construction to analyse the use of religious discourse for political mobilisation
-      - Gathered 23,633 posts from Truth Social and Trump’s 15 speeches during the 2024 election
+      - Gathered 23,633 posts from Truth Social and 15 speeches from Trump during the 2024 election
-      - Conducted critical discourse analysis on the corpora, especially calculated the highly associated religious terms with Python, and structured a semantic network using Gephi
+      - Conducted critical discourse analysis on the corpora, especially calculated the highly associated religious terms, and structured a semantic network using Gephi
       - One paper preparing for submitted
  - position: Research on American Religion and the Global South
     company_name: Research Assistant supervised by Assoc.Prof.Yichao Tu